Ilank1/eVSSIM_ELK_Blog/index.md

+# Final project in OS Workshop, adding ELK Logging and Testing to eVSSIM

 # Overview

 **eVSSIM Simulator** simulates software-based SSD.
 One of it's purposes is it to research SSD behavior under different use-cases.
 To enable this research we want to be able to observe it's inner action, we need to log it's actions.